-Based on our analysis of the rents, unit sizes (square footage), amenities, location, quality and occupancy rates of the existing low-income properties within the market and region, it is our opinion that the subject development will be marketable following renovations.
-The subject project's proposed LIHTC rents are in line with other affordable rentals in the area and the amenity package will be marketable to the targeted low-income households.
-We have no recommendations for the subject project.
+Based on our analysis of the rents, unit sizes (square footage), amenities, location, quality and occupancy rates of the existing low-income properties within the market, it is our opinion that the subject development will be marketable following renovations.
+The subject project's proposed two-bedroom LIHTC rents are in line with other affordable rentals in the area and the amenity package will be marketable to the targeted low-income households.
+While the proposed one-bedroom rent is higher than the comparable properties, all current residents will receive Private Rental Assistance.
+The one-bedroom rent could be a challenge to achieve once units are vacated.
+In such a case, the one-bedroom rent would need to be reduced to levels closer to the LIHTC competition.